-Helvetas started working in the field in 1956 in Nepal.
+Helvetas started its operation in Nepal in 1956.
 A lot has changed since then in this landlocked country: over 8000 suspended footbridges attest today to the productive cooperation between Switzerland and Nepal.
 But providing technical advice on building bridges is only one of Helvetas’ strengths in Nepal.
-Our water projects show local communities better ways to protect and make the most of their water resources, including everything from supplying clean drinking water to building latrines and simple but efficient irrigation methods.
+Our water projects show local communities better ways to protect and make the most of their water resources, including everything from supplying clean drinking water to building latrines and simple but efficient farmers managed irrigation systems.
 We plan and execute these works together with the local municipalities, locally available service providers and community groups in the socially, economically and geographically deprived population.
 The skilled work involved is carried out by local craftsmen.
 So the projects create new jobs.

 Most of the rural population still farm for a living.
 But there is a lack of investment and, in the dry season, a shortage of water.
 The harvest often only barely suffices for the family to pull through.
 With Helvetas' support, small farmers develop new methods of cultivation and soil conservation – methods which, in turn, increase their crop yields.
 The families can then sell some surplus at the market.
-One opportunity for the landless is to grow vegetables in seasonally dried-out riverbeds.
+One opportunity for the landless and land poor is to grow vegetables in seasonally dried-out riverbeds.
 Our strategic focus in the plain area has been in commercial agriculture such as the cultivation and marketing of bananas and medicinal herbs; organic coffee production by small farmers in marginal land in the mid hills; and nuts (mainly walnuts) in the high mountain regions so that farmers not only contribute to the aim of their self-sufficiency but also export their products in the international niche markets.